christophebedard/christophebedard.github.io/_posts/2019-06-01-ros_tracing_message_flow.md

     caption="Zoomed in."
 %}

-We can see the three main states: publisher queue, subscriber queue, and subscriber callback.
+We can see three main states: publisher queue, subscriber queue, and subscriber callback.
 Of course, the transition represented by the darker arrows between the publisher queue and subscriber queue states includes the network transmission.

 However, going back to the original perspective, two states clearly stand out.
 The first (green) state represents the time spent in the first node's publisher queue, waiting for other nodes to be ready in order to transmit the message.
 The biggest state, in orange, represents the time spent in a callback inside the third node.
 We can hover over the state to get more info.